f5devcentral/f5xc-mcn-TechXchange/README.rst

 - MCN Cloud-to-Cloud via Global Network (Layer 3)
 - Verify Application and Routing

 Each of the modules in this guide addresses a specific use-case with a help of included Terraform scripts.
-With Terraform scripts you can simplify the deployment of a sample app components in multiple cloud environments,
+With Terraform scripts you can simplify the deployment of a sample app components in multiple cloud environments.

 Public Cloud (multi-cloud), Modules & Scripts
 ##############################################